-“Ah thats ok I can get one off Google because if it’s on Google then anyone can use the photos right? ” Whowww hang on, that’s a definite nono.
+“Ah that’s ok I can get one from Google because if it’s on Google then anyone can use the photos right? ” Whowww hang on, that’s a definite nono.
 Using someone else photo without their permission is wrong ethically and may be illegal.

 ‘But you said I need a photo, I don’t have the time to take every photo”